A – Proposal for the creation at UNESCO-IHP of the

 Structure of the LaSII

 The LaSII is an integrated, world-wide group of specialists in the different aspects related to Land Subsidence.
-The group is formed by a Chairman, a Vice-Chairman, a Technical Secretary, Members, Observers and Associates.
+The group is formed by a Chairman, a Vice-Chairman, a Technical Secretary, Members, Observers and Affiliates.

 Activities of the LaSII